 Across Leather Studio

 With that being said, I hand cut two strips of leathers.
 The outer leather I utilize between 12 – 14 oz. saddle skirting leather.
 It goes through 10 more processes than standard vegetable tanned leather.
 For the inner leather is 3 – 4 or 5 – 6 oz. vegetable tanned leather.
 I skive(to make thinner) the buckle end to half it’s thickness and some.
 I also skive the tongue end(where the holes are) to half it’s thickness and some.
-Then I grab an assortment of sanding tools to perfect the bevel you have created.
+Then I grab an assortment of sanding tools to perfect the bevel I’ve created.
 Why do I do this.
 For comfort of your pet.
 If both ends were left in full thicknesses it would total three complete thicknesses.
 Unsightly, uncool and uncomfortable.
 I then skive the 5 – 6 oz liner piece similar to the outer and glue together with Barge shoe glue.
 They call it the “Nail less glue”.
 After fully glued I usually incorporate tapered ends, like 2″ down to 1 1/2″, why you ask?
 One for comfort of your pet, I think it adds a little style to the piece.

 Before all of the above I’ll find out from you a couple critical things 1) Neck size with two finger rule for comfort or a judgement call on the smaller ones.
 2) Lots of folks tend to get a wider collar when the option is there.
 So I’ll ask you to simulate as to where the new wider collar will sit and will it effect the neck size being it may sit lower or higher on your pets neck.